sourmash-bio/sourmash/doc/using-sourmash-a-guide.md

 ## What resolution should my signatures be / how should I create them?

-sourmash supports two ways of choosing the resolution or size of your signatures: using `-n` to specify the maximum number of hashes, or `--scaled` to specify the compression ratio.
+sourmash supports two ways of choosing the resolution or size of your signatures: using `num` to specify the maximum number of hashes, or `scaled` to specify the compression ratio.
 Which should you use?

-We suggest calculating all your signatures using `--scaled 1000`.
+We suggest calculating all your signatures using `-p scaled=1000`.
 This will give you a compression ratio of 1000-to-1 while making it possible to detect regions of similarity in the 10kb range.

-For comparison with more traditional MinHash approaches like `mash`, if you have a 5 Mbp genome and use `--scaled 1000`, you will extract approximately 5000 hashes.
-So a scaled of 1000 is equivalent to using `-n 5000` with mash on a 5 Mbp genome.
+For comparison with more traditional MinHash approaches like `mash`, if you have a 5 Mbp genome and use `-p scaled=1000`, you will extract approximately 5000 hashes.
+So a scaled of 1000 is equivalent to using `-p num=5000` with mash on a 5 Mbp genome.

-The difference between using `-n` and `--scaled` is in metagenome
+The difference between using `num` and `scaled` is in metagenome
-analysis: fixing the number of hashes with `-n` limits your ability to detect rare organisms, or alternatively results in very large signatures (e.g. if you use n larger than 10000).  `--scaled` will scale your resolution with the diversity of the metagenome.
+analysis: fixing the number of hashes with `num` limits your ability to detect rare organisms, or alternatively results in very large signatures (e.g. if you use n larger than 10000).  `scaled` will scale your resolution with the diversity of the metagenome.

-You can read more about this in this blog post from the mash folk, [Mash Screen: What's in my sequencing run?](https://genomeinformatics.github.io/mash-screen/) What we do with sourmash and `--scaled` is similar to the 'modulo hash' mentioned in that blog post.
+You can read more about this in this blog post from the mash folk, [Mash Screen: What's in my sequencing run?](https://genomeinformatics.github.io/mash-screen/) What we do with sourmash and `scaled` is similar to the 'modulo hash' mentioned in that blog post.

 (Again, when we have formal guidance on this based on benchmarks, we'll